 Common Breeds in Ponyplay

-Ponies will often identify with a specific breed of (bio-)horse that they feel embodies their personality.
 Some ponies will identify with other real-life equids (e.g. zebras, donkeys), and other ponies will identify with fictional and mythical equids (e.g. unicorn).
+In addition, human ponies will often have a color and markings for their pony person (e.g. bay Thoroughbred with a blaze and two socks).
 I have compiled a brief list covering what I believe to be the most common breeds (both fictional and real) encontered in ponyplay.

 American Quarter Horse - As their name implies, quarter horses are well suited to short distance sprinting (quarter mile) and, like Thoroughbreds, are used as both race horses and general sport horses.
 While probably most known for their dominant role in many western disciplines, they can also be found in many english disciplines as well.